 Self-Assessment

-Measure your feelings of social connection and isolation with this validated 20-question assessment developed by researchers at UCLA.
+Measure your feelings of social connection and isolation with this 20-question assessment informed by loneliness research at UCLA.

 What Does This Test Measure?